Switzerland Chooses the SIG Sauer P320 – Here’s Every Military Using It Now

 The AFM’s website lists their small arms with personnel being armed with Beretta 92s, a variety of HK MP5s, and what they describe as the ‘AK 47 Variant’.
 The site lists the rifles as being manufactured by Russia, Romania, China and East Germany.
 These rifles are all chambered in the 7.62×39mm cartridge.

 Where the first AK-pattern rifles came from is unclear, although one source suggests the German and Romanian rifles were bought second hand in the 1990s.
-From a survey of images and video shared by the AFM in recent years it appears that East German MPiKMS, Romanian PM md.63 and Chinese Type 56/II are in service.
+From a survey of images and video shared by the AFM in recent years it appears that East German MPiKMS, Romanian PM md.63, North Korean Type 68 and Chinese Type 56/II are in service.

 AFM recruits training with Chinese Type 56/II AKs (AFM)